This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

-Breast milk is the best food for your baby because it gives him all the nutrients he needs.
-Caregivers recommend that you feed your baby only breast milk for the first 6 months.
+Breast milk is the best food for your baby because it gives him or her all the nutrients he or she needs.
+Healthcare providers recommend that you feed your baby only breast milk for the first 6 months.
 Breast milk helps protect your baby from many health problems.
 These include ear infections, digestive problems, colds, and breathing problems.
 Breastfeeding also provides many benefits for you.
 Breastfeeding reduces your risk of breast and ovarian cancers.
 Because breastfed babies tend to be healthier, you may have fewer work absences caused by child illness.